pypa/pypa.io/source/index.rst

 The Python Packaging Authority (PyPA) is a working group that maintains many of the relevant projects in Python packaging.

-The software developed through the PyPA is used package, share, and install Python software and to interact with indexes of downloadable Python software such as `PyPI <https://pypi.org>`_, the Python Package Index.
+The software developed through the PyPA is used to package, share, and install Python software and to interact with indexes of downloadable Python software such as `PyPI <https://pypi.org>`_, the Python Package Index.